derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/08/2023 16:17:55 : 3 Database Admins walked into a NoSQL bar.
+10/08/2023 16:16:02 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand binary and those who don't.
+A product manager walks into a bar, asks for drink.
+Bartender says no, but will consider adding later.
 <!-- replace-with-joke ends -->